 A check on your Value system is the first step of motivation.
 Rev up your Value engines by asking “Why”s.
 Value is first of the three dynamics that motivate.

 Can you learn this?
 Can you comprehend this?
 Can you remember this?
 Can you master this?
-Can you read on your own this text?
+Can you read this text on your own ?
 Can you translate it to your life, or to the life of others?
 Can this information be something that will make a difference to you in your life in any way shape or form?
-How far can I stretch myself and reach my wildest goals?
+How far can I stretch myself in this given area, how much do I dare myself to achieve and reach my wildest goals?

 How can you learn this?
 How can you make this happen?
 How have other people who were successful in reaching their goals achieve what they did?
 How can I plan a winning strategy?